Efesencan/BU-Cloud-Computing/README.md

 ## 1. Vision and Goals Of The Project:

 Plug-ins for ChRIS are primarily written in Python programming language along with operational parameters like the minimum number of GPUs, CPU, or RAM that are baked into the code.
-These plugin requirements are spesificed by the plugin developer and each plugin may have different computational requirements.
-But currently, the ChRIS system does not have the ability to **check** whether a certain plugin can be run on a selected compute environment.
-As a result, plugins may **fail** to run if their assigned compute environment does not satisfy its minimum requirements.
-Moreover, all the plugins that require the output of that failed plugin will also fail to run.
-The second problem in the ChRIS system is that, there is no automated way for **assigning** compute resources to plugins.
-However, in the ideal case, users should not bothered to choose the optimal way of assigning compute resources to their plugins.
+These plug-in requirements are spesificed by the plug-in developer and each plug-in may have different computational requirements.
+But currently, the ChRIS system does not have the ability to **check** whether a certain plug-in can be run on a selected compute environment.
+As a result, plug-ins may **fail** to run if their assigned compute environment does not satisfy its minimum requirements.
+Moreover, all the plug-ins that require the output of that failed plug-in will also fail to run.
+The second problem in the ChRIS system is that, there is no automated way for **assigning** compute resources to plug-ins.
+However, in the ideal case, users should not bothered to choose the optimal way of assigning compute resources to their plug-ins.
 Becasue they may not know the answer of what is the best compute environment to run their analysis in a fastest way, or which computer resources should they use i they have x amount of budget in terms of US dollars?
 The third problem is that, the ChRIS system does not have descriptive fields in the database to define the specifications of the compute environment.
 Therefore, there is no information about the computational capacity of a compute resource inside the ChRIS backend.

 Our goal for this project is to:
  * Expand the fields of “compute environments” in database to include more fields that describe the characteristics of a compute environment.